Colte History, Family Crest & Coats of Arms

 The tale of the name Colte begins with a family who lived in the barony of Colt or Cult in Perthshire.

 The surname Colte was first found in Perthshire (Gaelic: Siorrachd Pheairt) former county in the present day Council Area of Perth and Kinross, located in central Scotland.

 One of the first records of the family was William Culte de Strathawen, Lanarkshire, who took the oath of fealty, 1296.
 Years later, John Colti held land in barony of Lastalryk before 1365 and Thomas Colt is mentioned in Perth, 1440.

 Another source notes "the Colts of co.
 Lanark derive from Blaise Coult, a French Huguenot refugee in the XVI. century."

 Further to the south in Yorkshire, the Poll Tax Rolls of 1379 listed Ricardua Colte; and Thomas Colt.
 And much further south, the Hundredorum Rolls of 1273 listed: Reginald le Colt, Salop (Shropshire); William le Colt, Wiltshire; and Ranulph Colt, Norfolk.

 Early History of the Colte family

-Another 257 words (18 lines of text) covering the years 1296, 1440 and 1835 are included under the topic Early Colte History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Colte research.
+Another 129 words (9 lines of text) covering the years 1296, 1440, 1835, 1600, 1618, 1604 and 1606 are included under the topic Early Colte History in all our PDF Extended History products and printed products wherever possible.

 Colte Spelling Variations